weixian-zhang/Azure-sSFTP/README.md

 <img src="./doc/ssftp-azure-architecture.png" width="850" height="750" />

-### Azure File Share Structure, Directory Structure & Conventions
+### Azure File Structure, Directory Structure & Conventions

 The following file shares are required by convention (file share name can be changed),
 except for "ssftp-log" where sSFTP writes log files to which is optional.